 Yet, despite what many marketers argue actually, there are no ready-made templates.
 In most cases, conversion rates of an online store are individual.
 They depend on the level of the competition in a niche or even on seasonality.

 There are even a lot of e-commerce solutions to make this process automated.

 Every online store is unique hence it is extremely difficult to pick a complex of solutions that will work for everyone.
-Nevertheless, in this article, we have gathered 11 recommendations which are suitable for almost any online store.
+Nevertheless, in this article, we have gathered 11 recommendations for almost any online store.

-A title is one of the effective tools for conversion optimization.
-The majority of online marketers recommend to choose appealing and unusual titles.
+A title is one of the effective tools for conversion rate optimization.
+The majority of online marketers recommend choosing appealing and unusual titles.
 However, the practice shows that unusual names of text blocks lead to confusion and irritate users.